 * Powell says Fed to react 'as appropriate' to trade war risks

-* Nine of 11 major S&P sectors higher
+* Ten of 11 major S&P sectors rise, Tech leads with 3.3% gain

-* Five sectors rise more than 2%; utilities, real estate fall
+* Five sectors rise more than 2%; real estate falls

 By Sinéad Carew

-The last time the benchmark S&P index, last up 1.8%, had a bigger daily percentage gain was on Jan.
-4, when Powell said the Fed would be patient and flexible in its interest rate path.
+The last time the benchmark S&P index showed a bigger daily percentage gain was on Jan.
+4, when Powell turned more dovish after a late 2018 sell-off, with a promise that the Fed would be patient and flexible in its interest rate path.

 "When the market's been down as much as it has been, all you need is a little bit of a spark," said Paul Nolte, portfolio manager at Kingsview Asset Management in Chicago.

-Nolte said investors were also encouraged after Mexican President Andres Manuel Lopez Obrador told reporters on Tuesday that he was optimistic that a deal could be reached even as U.S. President Donald Trump said he was likely to go ahead with new tariffs on all Mexican goods.
+Nolte said investors also were encouraged after Mexican President Andres Manuel Lopez Obrador said he was optimistic that a deal could be reached even as U.S. President Donald Trump said he was likely to go ahead with new tariffs on all Mexican goods.

 A Washington Post report that Republican lawmakers were discussing whether they may have to vote to block President Trump's planned new tariffs on Mexico also helped sentiment.